Xray-OS/xray_os/README.md

 DTOS

-and so many others like XeroLinux.
+And so many others like XeroLinux.

 But I really wanted to make simple and not too complicated, so the plasma settings that Xray_OS uses are not so complex in terms of Beauty or Eye Candy.
 Xray_OS already comes with pre-installed software for gaming, dependencies for those who are interested to work with Unreal Engine, The normal software that everyone uses like, a music player, a video player, drivers for NVIDIA, libreoffice(fresh), support for 32 bits, an applicaion for downloading torrents, at least two browsers etc.., etc.